antoinebidault/JsonRuleEngine.Net/README.md

 # JsonRuleEngine.Net

-A simple C# rule engine parser and evaluator using a simple json format.
+A simple C# Asp.Net Core rule engine parser and evaluator using a simple json format.
 This lib is inspired by the [json rules engine](https://github.com/cachecontrol/json-rules-engine).
-We plan to use it in production in the [Dastra](https://www.dastra.eu) filtering engine
+We are currently plan using it in production in the [Dastra](https://www.dastra.eu) filtering engine.

 # Purpose
-In some case you'll need to store some complex conditions object in database.
-The purpose of this library is to provide a simple way to store and transform to linq Expression tree nested conditional rules stored in json in database, filesystem...
+In some case you'll need to store some complex conditions objects in database.
+The purpose of this library is to provide a simple way to store and transform to linq Expression tree nested conditional rules stored in a simple json format. in database, filesystem...
+You'll be able to evaluate it as a Linq Expression and use it for applying filters in Entity Framework.

 # Json format of queries
 Here is a basic JSON sample that represents rules